ricmershon/ricmershon.github.io/news-headlines/README.md

 ## Areas for Improvement

 ### User Interface

+#### Model Box at Load
+First and foremost it's not clear to the users what should be done when the page is loaded.
+A modal box would help but it became a bit complex and I couldn't get it to work.
+See the second page of the wireframe for my thouhts on the modal box look, feel and functionality.

+#### Other User Interface Improvements
 * Making the header and sidebar sticky.
 I tried but could not get this to work.
 * For context, I would like to see the country and category sections have their hover changes remain while stories are displayed.
 * Get rid of the ugly blue highlighting around the form elements.